 Some of the remote clouds place restrictions on RXA connectivity.
-It might be required to setup VPN connectivity as described in Network planning.
+It might be required to setup VPN connectivity as described in Managing a hybrid cloud > Network planning section of IBM Cloud Orchestrator User's Guide.

 Note: If you require a VPN in your scenario, make sure that the connection timeout setting is high enough so that RXA can complete connecting to the remote virtual machine instance.
 Keep in mind that RXA through a VPN might be slow.